Whether you need the income or not, you might be wondering if there are jobs for retired teachers out there.

 You can either do online tutoring, wherein you can do face-to-face lessons with a student over video conferencing, or part-time private tutoring.

-The most popular jobs are online English teaching jobs and those involve teaching English to foreign students or to local students who are nonnative speakers and want to go to college or university.
+The most popular jobs are online English teaching jobs and those involve teaching English to foreign students or to local students who are non-native speakers and want to go to college or university in the US.

 However, you can teach a variety of subjects: math, science, history, or English.
 You can also work with students from different levels: middle school, high school, or college.